 Once you have booked your tickets, complete the Pre-Arrival Form to inform of us your arrival plans.
 ISSS will offer free/reduced airport pickup during select times.

 Step 4: Confirm Your Housing Arrangements

 All undergraduate students are required to live on-campus and should finalize housing assignments with the Office of Housing and Residential Education.
-Move-in for F-1 and J-1 undergraduate international students will be held on Tuesday, August 13, 2019.
-Students will receive additional information about housing check-in logistics in the summer months.

 Graduate and Professional students should search for available housing and should be prepared to find a permanent residence shortly after arriving to Nashville.
 For assistance in searching for housing, please visit the Off-campus Housing and Referral Service page or visit our housing resource page for more information.

 Review and complete any health requirements and immunizations with the Student Health Center.
 Read the Health Insurance for International Students article in the Learning Content of this application for information on what you must do before you arrive on campus.
 Please contact the Student Health Center for questions or consult the following page to view informational videos and Frequently Asked Questions.

 Step 6: Sign up for or complete any required placement tests

 Review your admission letter and any information from your academic department for information about placement tests or pre-assessments that you may be required to complete.
 Contact your department or program for additional information if you have questions.